 Top Hat is a teaching platform for university professors.
 Their gradebook is a key component which allows them evaluate student grades and make neccessary adjustments.

-The gradebook is a key component of the Top Hat teaching platform.
-The engineering team had delivered an elegant new design, yet professors still preferred the old version.
+Our engineering team had delivered an elegant new grading platform, yet professors still preferred the old version.
 My mission was clear: ship discoverable, impactful features that would convince professors to switch.

 The profs we interviewed confirmed they preferred the new design, but it did not have the robust feature set of the old.

 Our analysis showed a growing body of "switchers", users moving back and forth between the two versions.
 The key to our success would be convincing the switchers to stay on the new platform.

 With oversight from volunteer profs and customer support, I mapped the timeline of an individual course.
 It revealed two key periods where we could make a big impact by addressing three crucial pain points: